 Virginia Atwell – “Eroticism and Suffering in Medieval Mysticism: Love Hurts”

 Hot cider and other refreshments added a festive note to the presentations.

 Four seniors presented at the 2016 MUCH conference in November.
 We heard a great plenary talk and had a chance to eat some tasty Dutch letters before heading home from Pella.
 Kudos to librarian Steve Duffy for driving over, too!

 Each year religion majors travel with faculty members to a regional meeting of our professional organizations, American Academy of Religion and Society of Biblical Literature .
-As many as 15 students a year participate in this field trip.
-We encourage current students to submit paper proposals for the undergraduate sessions of the meeting in St. Paul, MN (April 5-6, 2013) and for Simpson’s annual Undergraduate Symposium scheduled this year for April 18, 2013.
+Seniors Brian Williams and Jacob McLain presented papers in an undergraduate session in April 2016.
+We encourage current students to submit paper proposals for the undergraduate sessions of the meeting in St. Paul, MN and for Simpson’s annual Undergraduate Honors Symposium scheduled this year for April 20, 2017.
 Often students revise papers they have worked on in a religion class.
 The 2017 regional meeting will occur Friday, March 31 – Saturday, April 1 at Luther Seminary in St. Paul, Minnesota.